Air Arabia: History

-Air Arabia (العربية للطيران) was established on 3 February 2003 by an Amiri decree issued by Sultan bin Muhammad Al-Qasimi, the Ruler of Sharjah and member of the Supreme Council of the United Arab Emirates, becoming the first low-fare airline in the Middle East.
+Air Arabia (العربية للطيران) was established on 3 February 2003 by an Amiri decree issued by Sultan bin Muhammad Al-Qasimi, the ruler of Sharjah and member of the Supreme Council of the United Arab Emirates, becoming the first low-fare airline in the Middle East.

 The airline started operations on 28 October 2003.
 It broke even during its first year in business, and launched an initial public offering for 55% of its stock early in 2007.

-In March 2014, Airbus delivered its 6000th A320 family aircraft to Air Arabia.
+In March 2014, Airbus delivered its 6,000th A320 family aircraft to Air Arabia.

 Corporate affairs

 Management and ownership

 Air Arabia launched in October 2003 and was the second low-cost carrier in the Middle East.
 The company reported more than AED 19 billion in Q4 2019.
 The airline broke even in its first year of operation.
 Air Arabia consists of a group of airlines and companies offering travel and tourism services across the Middle East and North Africa.

-As of March 2014, Annual General Meeting, the board members consisted of the following members: